Hickory County, Missouri: Local

 The Republican Party predominantly controls politics at the local level in Hickory County.
-Republicans hold all but four of the elected positions in the county.
+Republicans hold all but two of the elected positions in the county.

 State

-All of Hickory County is a part of Missouri's 125th District in the Missouri House of Representatives and is represented by Warren D. Love (R-Osceola).
+All of Hickory County is a part of Missouri's 126th District in the Missouri House of Representatives and is represented by Jim Kalberloh (R-Lowry City).

 All of Hickory County is a part of Missouri's 28th District in the Missouri Senate.
 The seat is held by Sandy Crawford, who was elected after the previous incumbent, Mike Parson, was elected lieutenant governor in 2016.

 Federal

 All of Hickory County is included in Missouri's 4th Congressional District and is currently represented by Vicky Hartzler (R-Harrisonville) in the U.S. House of Representatives.

 Political culture

 Missouri presidential preference primary (2008)

 Former U.S. Senator Hillary Clinton (D-New York) received more votes, a total of 1,056, than any candidate from either party in Hickory County during the 2008 presidential primary.